 The Technician also has the ability to see the spectrum measured from the plasma.
 The spectrum graph, for practical purposes, is only visible as a diagnostic tool.
 When one is able to view "spiky" peaks across the spectrum, similar to what is shown below, this indicates a proper plasma is being created and is able to be analyzed.
-All spectra will look different, especially those that differ in their elemental composition from the example below.
-The important point is that if the peaks look VERY low in amplitude, or are nonexistent, this can indicate a part presentation problem (i.e. part speed is wrong, samples are out of focus, or some other system or part handling malfunction is occurring).
+All spectra have features that are related to the composition of the piece analyzed, so different materials will have visually different spectraThe important point is that if the peaks look VERY low in amplitude, or are nonexistent, this can indicate a part presentation problem (i.e. part speed is wrong, samples are not being delivered to the proper working distance of the system, or some other system or part handling malfunction is occurring).